THE FIREHOUSE FOODFIGHT

 Competition Details

-We are coming together and squaring off to see who can collect the most donated food, personal care items, and winter clothing items.
-We are encouraging the recruitment of community partners as secondary collection sites.
+All stations and the admin office will work to see who can collect the most donated food, personal care items, and winter clothing items.
+We will again welcome the recruitment of community partners as secondary collection sites.
 We are also supporting the adopt a family program.
 Our beneficiaries include:

 Event Goals